skip to main content

 Read more >

-Paula G. Sanders is a Principal and Co-Chair of the Firm's Health Care Practice Group, where she focuses her national practice exclusively on health care law.
-She represents clients on both substantive and procedural aspects of health facility regulation, such as surveys; licensure; Medicare/Medicaid; compliance; RAC, MIC, PERM, CERT and ZPIC audits; accreditation; payment matters; HIPAA; fraud and abuse, False Claims Act investigations and voluntary disclosures.
+Paula G. Sanders is a Principal and Chair of the Firm's Health Care Practice Group, where she focuses her national practice exclusively on health care law.
+She represents clients on both substantive and procedural aspects of health facility regulation, such as surveys; licensure, certification and immediate jeopardies; changes of ownership; Medicare/Medicaid; compliance; investigations and audits; accreditation; payment matters; governance; fraud and abuse, False Claims Act investigations and voluntary disclosures.

 Read more >